PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 In this example a Python list of row values based on their position is passed to the <span class="coding">.iloc</span> indexer.
 Row 0 is the first row and row -1 is the last row in the df <span class="coding">DataFrame</span>.

-The same logic for SAS is illustrated in Listing 4-22, Return First and Last Observation.
+The same logic for SAS is illustrated in the example below, Return First and Last Observation.
-Listing 4-22.
-Return First and Last Observation

 <div class="code-head"><span>code</span> Return First and Last Observation.py</div>